Find a comprehensive list of different types of schools in England. It also explains how free schools, community schools, and academies function.

-Different Types of Schools: Other types of school covered in this section include faith schools and state boarding schools.
+TYPES OF SCHOOLS: Several other schools are also covered in this section.
+They include faith schools and state boarding schools.

 In England, all children are entitled to a free place at a state school while they are between 5 and 16 years old.

 As a rule, state schools get funded and controlled by local authorities (the state).
 Thus, they do not charge fees for pupils to attend.

 They are often called public schools outside of England and Wales.
 The biggest majority of all state schools get inspected by Ofsted.
 These types of schools must follow the national curriculum in the United Kingdom.

 A special needs school is also called a 'special school'.
 It caters for students who have unique educational needs.
 This is due to behavioural problems or some severe learning or physical disabilities.

 Special schools are often designed, constructed, and staffed to provide an appropriate education.
 They meets the needs of children who have specific challenges and difficulties.

 Special needs schools cater for pupils aged 11 and above.
 They will usually specialise in one of these categories of special educational needs for children:

 Note: Special schools may specialise further within these categories.
 They often reflect the individual special needs of those who need extra help.
 Examples include Autistic spectrum disorders, visual impairment or SLCN (speech, language and communication needs).

 A faith school is usually intended for students who have particular religious beliefs.
 But, there can be different kinds of faith schools.
 Examples include academies, free schools, and voluntary aided schools.
 They are all different types of schools, but associated with a particular, and individual, religion.